Tripoli Monument (sculpture): History of the monument

 At the conclusion of the First Barbary War (1801–1805), Captain David Porter, USN assumed the task of creating a suitable monument for the fallen officers.
 Working with the Bishop of Florence, Porter commissioned Micali to produce the piece for $3000, half of Micali's usual fee.
 Completed in 1806, it was shipped across the Atlantic Ocean to Newport, Rhode Island on board the USS Constitution (famous frigate "Old Ironsides"), and then shipped south to the newly laid out national capital of Washington, D.C.
 After awaiting funds for assembly and erection, the structure was finally placed at the Washington Navy Yard on the banks of the Eastern Branch (now the Anacostia River) of the Potomac River, as the Naval Monument.
-Vandalized and damaged by the occupying British at the burning of Washington in August 1814, during the War of 1812, the monument was later restored.
+Damaged in August 1814 during the burning of Washington by British forces as part the War of 1812, the monument was later restored.
 In 1831, it was moved to the United States Capitol on the west front facing the National Mall, much to the dissatisfaction of Porter, who found it had "been placed in a small circular pond of dirty fresh water—not large enough for a duck puddle—to represent the Mediterranean Sea."

 Resolution came in 1860 when the monument was moved to the campus of the U.S. Naval Academy at Annapolis, Maryland.
 Even there, as the Academy expanded, the monument was moved and relocated several times around campus, before finally being situated in front the Academy's Officers' and Faculty Club.

 In August 1994, the Smithsonian American Art Museum noted that the Tripoli Monument needed treatment.
 The needed restoration of the monument was completed in June 2000.
 There is some conjecture that the figures of Glory, History, Commerce, and Fame are not in Micali's original positions.
 The adjustment may have occurred in the transition to the Capitol in 1831.